Welcome to the College of Engineering! We're thrilled you're here.

 - Take the math prerequisites over the summer.
 Visit our Summer Session website for scheduling information about summer classes.

 Once accepted you should review your class placement information and take the ALEKS, if necessary, for placement into the correct math sequence.

 Remember, you must be enrolled in calculus (Math 181) before you can declare a specific engineering major.
 If you are not ready for calculus (MATH 181) and you choose engineering, you will be classified as an undeclared engineering major.

 You will receive an email from a College of Engineering advisor with instructions on enrolling in our pre-orientation WebCampus course.
-Enrolling in WebCampus is a necessary step to ensure you are getting all the important information necessary for your academic success.
+Completing our Pre-Orientation course is a necessary step to ensure you are getting all the important information necessary for your academic success.

 Attending an orientation is mandatory.
 Orientation before classes start will give you an introduction to campus life, academic programs and services.
 It will also be your chance to meet your academic advisors and get your questions answered about your first semester as an engineering student.

-If you pay the advanced registration fee, you will be enrolled in your first semester courses by he Admissions and Records Office prior to orientation.
+If you pay the advanced registration fee, you will be enrolled in your first semester courses prior to orientation as long as you have no other holds.
 You will get advised at summer orientation, at which time your advising hold will be removed.
 After your hold is removed, you will be able to access and modify your first semester course enrollment using MyNEVADA.
 In all other semesters, you will be responsible for enrolling in your own courses.